-The importance of having a good terminology management system in place
+The importance of having a good terminology management system

 Terminology management in the past seemed to be the prerogative for businesses having a highly specialised jargon, but today, the truth is that having a good terminology management system can help organizations outperform their competitors, position themselves in the global market and have their brand shine.
 If you are still sceptical about the benefits of terminology management for companies looking for a spotless internationalisation, this blog post is for you.